TYPO3-Solr/ext-solr/Documentation/Development/Indexing.rst

        }

        /**
-        * Create a solr document which then is sent to solr *
+        * Create a Solr document which then is sent to Solr *
         * @param array $row
         * @param int $pageId